 Koh Phi Phi is a small archipelago of six islands.
 Koh Phi Phi islands are widely considered to be amongst the most beautiful islands in the world.
 Koh Phi Phi are one of the most popular islands in Thailand especially after they came to fame worldwide after the Leonardo Di Caprio movie “The Beach” was filmed in Maya Bay.

-Other popular destinations on the western coast of Southern Thailand include Koh Lanta, Koh Lak, Koh Lipe.
+Other popular destinations on the western coast of Southern Thailand include Koh Lanta, Khao Lak, Koh Lipe.
 If you want to travel more off the beaten path, choose more remote destinations like Koh Phayam, Ranong.

 Koh Samui is one of the most popular destinations to visit in Thailand.
 The island has wonderful nature, beautiful white sand beaches, crystal clear seas, stunning viewpoints, beautiful temples, and various tourist activities like scuba diving, cooking courses and others.

 Koh Phangan is an island off the East Coast of Southern Thailand.
 Located roughly a third of the way from Koh Samui to Koh Tao, the island is known for its world famous full moon parties and coconut trees.

 Hua Hin is a seaside resort city in Thailand, only about 200 km south of Bangkok.
 It’s the oldest and most traditional holiday resort in Thailand.
 Here you can find the comfort and attractions of a modern travel destination mixed with the charm of still active fishing port.
 Hua Hin is popular not only with foreigners but with Thais too, especially Bangkok residents.